-- 1. In the FortiGate-VM instance, click Attached VNICs > Create VNIC. - 2.
-Create the VNIC by specifying the name, VNC, and internal subnet created earlier.
-Ensure that Skip Source/Destination Check is selected..
+- 1. In the FortiGate-VM instance, click Attached VNICs > Create VNIC. - Create the virtual network interface by specifying the name, VNC, and internal subnet created earlier.
+Ensure that Skip Source/Destination Check is selected.
 Enter an IP address and click Create VNIC.
 You now have the second network interface attached to the FortiGate-VM.